andrew/weekend-at-bernies/README.md

 `fetch.rb` defaults to all sixteen upstream registries; pass names to limit (`ruby fetch.rb rubygems.org hex.pm`).
 Every HTTP response is cached under `cache/<step>/` keyed by URL so re-runs are local-only and the db can be rebuilt after schema changes.
 Each enrichment script skips rows it has already touched, takes an optional row limit, and is safe to re-run; delete the matching cache dir to force a refetch.

-The signals stack as proofs of life.
-A recent release, a recent default-branch commit, an active issue maintainer, a merged PR — any one of those is enough to mark a repo alive and skip the expensive checks.
+The signals stack as proofs of life: a recent release, a recent default-branch commit, an active issue maintainer or a merged PR is enough to mark a repo alive and skip the expensive checks.
 Run `classify.rb` between steps; `clone.rb` and `deps.rb` skip repos already bucketed `active` (pass `--all` to override). `clone.rb` does a `--depth 1 --bare --filter=blob:none` clone per repo to read the real default-branch HEAD date, since `pushed_at` from the API covers any branch and lags. `deps.rb` measures drift: for each package's latest release it fetches the declared direct dependencies, looks up each dep's current latest, and records `majors_behind`.

 Some repos won't be indexed by the issues or commits services yet.
 The lookup triggers a background sync, so a re-run a day or two later (after `rm cache/issues cache/commits`) will fill more in.
 Until then those repos sit in `unknown`.

 ## Buckets

-  * **active** — regular human commits in the past year, or a release in the last year
+  * **active**: regular human commits in the past year, or a release in the last year
-  * **dormant** — little or no development but someone with write access is still around: closing issues, merging PRs, committing occasionally.
+  * **dormant**: little or no development but someone with write access is still around: closing issues, merging PRs, committing occasionally.
 A fix could plausibly land.
-  * **dead** — archived, or someone filed an issue/PR in the past year and nobody with write access responded, merged, closed, committed or released anything
+  * **dead**: archived, or someone filed an issue/PR in the past year and nobody with write access responded, merged, closed, committed or released anything
-  * **unknown** — nobody filed anything and nothing happened; responsiveness is untested.
+  * **unknown**: nobody filed anything and nothing happened; responsiveness is untested.
 Also covers repos the issues service hasn't indexed.

 `dead` is deliberately a hard claim: it requires evidence that someone knocked and nobody answered.
 Zero commits is never sufficient on its own; a finished package with no commits in five years whose author would still merge a security fix is dormant, not dead.
 Thresholds live at the top of `classify.rb` and the `signals` column on each repo records the raw inputs so cutoffs can be argued over with `SELECT` rather than re-collection.

 ## Remediation

-Bucketing tells you whether anyone is home.
-The remediation layer asks what a dependent should do about it: what shape the package is (small enough to vendor? one big consumer who should adopt? maintained successor exists?) and what the recommended action is.
+Bucketing tells you whether anyone is home; remediation asks what a dependent should do about it: what shape the package is (small enough to vendor? one big consumer who should adopt? maintained successor exists?) and what the recommended action is.
 See `remediation.md` for the full taxonomy.

     ruby dependents.rb --ecosystem rubygems   # top-N dependent packages, top1/top5 concentration, transit_ratio
     ruby size.rb       --ecosystem rubygems   # shallow clone, brief + scc, README deprecation grep